 Perfect for summer days and always proves to be very popular when I make it.
 Great to bring along to picnics or barbeques.

 This fruity and nutty cauliflower crunch is gluten free, dairy free, vegan and raw (maple syrup is generally accepted on a raw food diet).
 No need to tell anyone how healthy this is – it tastes and looks delicious.

-Use whatever curry powder you like – mild / medium / hot.
+Use whatever strength curry powder you like.
 I prefer spicy food so use a hot curry powder made from ground coriander root, turmeric, cumin seeds, fenugreek and plenty of cayenne pepper.

-If you don’t have maple syrup then any other sweetener such as date syrup (or a few dates blended with water) or honey work well.
+If you don’t have maple syrup then any other sweetener such as date syrup (or a few dates blended with water) works well.
 You can also substitute the apple cider vinegar with white wine vinegar.

 - Cauliflower, stem removed and broken into florets

 - Maple syrup / other sweetener, 1 tbsp

 - Pomegranate, seeds of 1

 - Pistachios, 100g / ¾ cup raw and unshelled